-Subject: National Officers: Duties and Responsibilities
+Subject: Duties and Responsibilities of the National Officers

-Reference: (a) National By-Laws, ARTICLES 6.2
+Reference: (a) National By-Laws Article 6, Section 6.2

 (b) National Regulation 6.1

+(c) National Regulation 19.3

+(d) National Regulation 19.4

+(e) National Regulation 19.8

-(c) Manual, Heroes of ‘76
+(f) Official Manual of Heroes of ‘76

+(g) National Regulation 8.1.1

+(h) National Regulation 8.1.2

-PURPOSE: To prescribe the duties and responsibilities of National Officer in accordance with reference (a).
+1. PURPOSE: To prescribe the duties and responsibilities of the National Officers in accordance with reference (a).

-NATIONAL PRESIDENT: The Chief Executive Officer and ex-officio member of all committees except the National Nominating Committee shall perform duties incumbent to that office including:
+2. NATIONAL PRESIDENT: The National President is the Chief Executive Officer of the Order, and an ex-officio member of all National committees except the National Nominating Committee and the Honor Awards Committee, and shall perform the duties incumbent to that office, including:

-Supervise and direct the general activities of the Order, ensuring that all officers, committees, and other elements are functioning efficiently and acting in accordance with appropriate directives.
+a.
+Supervising and directing the general activities of the Order, ensuring that all officers, committees, and other elements are functioning efficiently and acting in accordance with applicable National Directives.

-Preside at National Conventions.
+b.
+Presiding at the National Convention.

-Convene and preside at a Mid-Winter Meeting.
-The National President will establish the format, criteria and parameters of the Mid-Winter Meeting in conformity with the requirements of the National By-Laws and Regulations.
+c.
+Convening and presiding at the Mid-Winter Meeting of the Order.
+The National President will establish the format, criteria and parameters of the Mid-Winter Meeting in conformity with the requirements of the National By-Laws and the National Regulations.

-Make authorized appointments to be effective during his term in office.
+d.
+Making authorized appointments to be effective during his term in office.

-Fill elected National Officer vacancies in accordance with reference (b).
+e.
+Filling elected National Officer vacancies in accordance with reference (b).

-The National President may make special appointments.
-These appointments, with the exception of appointments made under National Regulation 18.3 (Disciplinary Actions) or legal opinions by the Judge Advocate until a major decision is made, will be published in the Staff Directory; or in the next issue of THE SOJOURNER magazine, to include the following:
+f.
+Making special appointments as appropriate and/or as deemed necessary and/or expedient by him.
+These appointments, with the exception of appointments made under National Regulation 18.3 (Disciplinary Actions) or legal opinions issued by the National Judge Advocate until a major decision is made, shall be posted on the Order’s website, published in the Staff Directory if issued prior to its publication, or may be published in the next issue of THE SOJOURNER, and shall specify the following regarding the special appointment:

-The reason or need for a special appointment.
+(1) The reason or need for the special appointment.

-The scope of authority in the appointment.
+(2) The scope of authority conferred upon the appointee by the special appointment.

-The name or names of appointees.
+(3) The name(s) of the appointee(s).

-The time frame; reporting and suspense dates; and the date of termination of the appointment.
+(4) The time frame, reporting and suspense dates, and the date of termination of the special appointment.

-The report of information will be made a part of an official file and if deemed in the interest of the Order will be published in THE SOJOURNER magazine or in the Annual Report if just prior to the Annual Convention.
-If the report is exceedingly lengthy, the National/Editor may condense the published report.
+The foregoing special appointment information and any report resulting therefrom shall be made a part of an official file and, if deemed to be of interest to the Order by the National President, shall be posted on the Order’s website, published in THE SOJOURNER, or if made just prior to the National Convention, published in the Annual Report.
+If the report is exceedingly lengthy, the National Secretary-Treasurer/Editor may condense the report when published in THE SOJOURNER.

-Identify areas for Committee of 33 for study or action and receive their official written reports.
+g.
+Identifying areas for Committee of 33 study or action and receiving its official written reports related thereto.

-Review and ensure the continuing vitality of the Area/Regional structure, and receive (via the President-Elect) reports therefrom.
+h.
+Reviewing and ensuring the continuing vitality of the Area/Regional structure, and receiving (via the National President-Elect) reports therefrom.

-Ensure adequate liaison with the United State Congress and the uniformed forces of the United States.
+i.
+Ensuring adequate liaison with the United States Congress and with the uniformed forces of the United States.

-NATIONAL PRESIDENT-ELECT: The President-Elect will:
+4. NATIONAL PRESIDENT-ELECT: The National President-Elect shall:

-Assist the National President.
+a.
+Assist the National President in the duties of his office.

-Supervise the operations of and receive the reports from the Area/Regional Representative, analyze and report thereon to the National President.
+b.
+Supervise the operations of and receive the reports from the Area and Regional Representatives, analyze them, and report thereon to the National President.

-Prepare appointments for Area/Regional Representative and members of National Standing Committee to be appointed before the National Convention at which he becomes National President.
+c.
+Prepare appointments of Area and Regional Representatives and of members of the National Standing Committees, which appointments shall be made before the National Convention at which he becomes National President.

+d.
 Act as National President in the event of the absence, disability or death of the National President.

-VICE PRESIDENTS:
+5. VICE PRESIDENTS: The several Vice-Presidents will: